Concerned your or a loved one’s health is getting worse?

 When should you use Call for Concern?

-The team may give advice over the phone or visit the ward to discuss further.
+If you call the number below, the team may give advice over the phone or visit the ward.
 You may need to provide:

 - Patient’s name and ward